 Haters, hate speech, phobia and morality - Everyone can fall.
 Everyone can be raised.

 In the ongoing debate over hate speech, freedom of expression, and the limits of discourse, one pattern emerges repeatedly: many who advocate for criminalizing certain forms of speech do so with the assumption that they themselves will never be subject to the same scrutiny.
+The preferred noun for that context is often "phobia".
 The reason is that they believe that their own words, perspectives, and values are intrinsically virtuous and morally correct, therefore, they are immune from censure.
 If they thought that their thought could be subject to condemnation the way they condemns divergent voices, their virulence and desire of punishment would immediately become more evanescent.
-Yet they are quick to call for severe consequences for those who express views they find offensive.
-This raises profound questions about justice, consistency, and the nature of human fallibility.

-At the same time, there exists a striking contradiction in the way some people approach justice.
-Many who seek to criminalize words and opinions—especially regarding gender, religion, and political discourse—are often the same individuals who argue passionately for the release or leniency of those convicted of violent crimes.
-They speak of human rights, rehabilitation, and second chances for offenders who have committed grievous acts but deny those same principles to people whose only offense is speech that they dislike.
-This inconsistency is not just an ideological paradox; it reveals something deeper about human nature and our struggle with judgment, power, and grace.
+At the same time, a striking contradiction emerges in the way some phobia contenders approach justice.
+As they seek to criminalize words and opinions—for example, regarding gender, religion, and political discourse— they often argue passionately in favour of people convicted of different, some of them violent, crimes.
+They speak of human rights, rehabilitation, and second chances for offenders who have committed grievous acts but deny those same principles to people whose only offence is speech that they dislike.

 The trap of Moral Superiority